arvislacis/docs/setup/installation.md

 ## Command-line installation

 If you feel more comfortable with a command-line or want to use Composer, there is a CLI install process on the [Using Composer page](../architecture/using-composer).

+## Docker image

+We provide an official Winter CMS Docker image, available either on the [Docker Hub](https://hub.docker.com/r/wintercms/winter) or the [GitHub Container Repository](https://github.com/wintercms/docker/pkgs/container/winter).

+This Docker image is built upon the [FrankenPHP web server](https://frankenphp.dev) using PHP 8.4, and is pre-configured to be production-ready and supports all major database server types and caching servers.

+To run the Docker image, you must have [Docker](https://www.docker.com/) installed on your server or desktop.

+You may find documentation of the usage of this image on the [Winter Docker Image README](https://github.com/wintercms/docker/blob/main/README.md).

 ## Post-installation steps